aaronparker/vcredist/docs/issues.md

 !!! info

-    'English - United States' is the only supported language.
-The module will only download the en-US versions of the Visual C++ Redistributables.
+    **English - United States** is the only supported language.
+The module will only download the `en-US` versions of the Visual C++ Redistributables.

 !!! info